foreverfighter/coding-for-non-coders/README.md

 ### Why is Unix important?

-MacOS terminal is based on unix.
-Webservers mainly use unix.
-We can interact with the computer filesystem more efficiently with some useful unix commands.
+MacOS terminal is based on Unix.
+Webservers mainly use Unix.
+We can interact with the computer filesystem more efficiently with some useful Unix commands.

 ### How to delete a folder?